samjoshuadud/stem5/README.md

 # Reminder!!!

-quizizz.js doesn't work anymore because quizizz updated their API but the other one do though it can be fuck up. use at your own risk.
+quizizz.js doesn't work anymore because quizizz updated their API but the other one do but it'll on live quiz. use at your own risk.